SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

-**Example**: 2D network graph for the rhizosphere core OTUs of wild type of transgenic sorghum in August
+**Example**: 2D network graph as shown in R studio for the rhizosphere core OTUs of wild type of transgenic sorghum in August

 ![Image of WT](https://github.com/SchachtmanLab/Transgenic-sorghum-sorgoleone/blob/master/2D_network.png)

-**Example**: 3D network graph for the rhizosphere core OTUs of wild type of transgenic sorghum in August, you can hold the graph and turn to see ot with different angles
+**Example**: 3D network graph using the "rglplot" function in *`igraph`* R package for the rhizosphere core OTUs of wild type of transgenic sorghum in August, you can hold the graph and turn to see ot with different angles

 ![Image of WT](https://github.com/SchachtmanLab/Transgenic-sorghum-sorgoleone/blob/master/3D_network.png)